johniwasz/rce-serialization-dotnet/docs/serialization/NET8JSON.md

 ### Code Analysis Rules

 Code Analysis Rules can be used to identify common security vulnerabilities and other issues.
 For more information, see [roslyn-analyzers](https://github.com/dotnet/roslyn-analyzers#microsoftcodeanalysisnetanalyzers).
+Security rules are disabled by default.
+For a comprehensive list of security rules see [Security Warnings](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/security-warnings?WT.mc_id=MVP_337682).

 1. Install the latest released [Microsoft.CodeAnalysis.NetAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.NetAnalyzers) Nuget package in the TodoApi.

 1. Open File Explorer and navigate to the .nuget installation directory and review the folders under:

-    ```
+    ``` bat
     %USERPROFILE%\.nuget\packages\microsoft.codeanalysis.netanalyzers\8.0.0\editorconfig
     ```

 1. Copy the `.editorconfig` file in the `AllRulesDefault` folder to the solution folder.
 This is the same folder that contains the `.NET8-JsonVulnerabilties.sln` file.
 The `SecurityRulesEnabled\.editorconfig` folder includes security rules set to warning and all others set to none.
-Default rules includes security rules set to
+Security rules are disabled by default.

 1. In Visual Studio, right-click on the `Solution Items` folder and select `Add | Existing Item...`.
 Add the `.editorconfig` file from the solution root directory.

-1. Rebuild and observe the Warning messages returned in the
+1. Rebuild and observe the Warning messages returned in the Error List.

     ![Observe Warnings](./images/serialization01.png "Observe Warnings")